wp-plugins/jabber-feed/readme.txt

   now implemented, exactly as in RFC 2782.
 Therefore the only missing part for a full SRV records compliance is now a support of Time To Live, which could be interesting next implementation.

+- New widget for displaying the XMPP feeds in the sidebars.